 Reetz heirs, including August Reetz, owned Ed’s part of the building as late as July 1959.

-The Tassler portion of the building remained in family hands as well – from Mary to Oscar to David – and remained a tavern into the 1940s.
+Meanwhile, the Tassler portion of the building remained in family hands – from Mary to Oscar to David – and remained a tavern into the 1940s.
 Elda Tassler Roguske held the Class B liquor and beer license for Tassler’s Tavern at 509 West Water in 1948.

 That completes the first 100 years of the west half Water Lot 29.
 I’ll continue to update as my research advances.
 The east half of the lot is best known as the home of First National Bank, later Farmers-Merchants National Bank.
 Its history was discussed in an earlier post.